-At the IPEC, the legal team is much smaller; barristers, solicitors and patent attorneys may represent the parties.
+At the IPEC, the legal team is usually smaller.

 Q: To what extent is forum selection possible in your jurisdiction?

-The majority of patent actions are heard in the Patents Court in England and Wales, with very few patents cases heard by the courts of Scotland and Northern Ireland.
+The majority of patent actions are heard in the Patents Court in England and Wales; very few patents cases heard by the Scottish or Northern Irish courts.

 The IPEC was created to offer a less costly option for smaller businesses.